vippsas/vipps-login-api/vipps-login-api-faq.md

 You can use “Custom URL Scheme” in the redirect URIs to redirect back an app.
 In this case a path is required: myapp://path-to-something.

+## Which configuration should I have when integrating using Azure B2C?

+Azure B2C overrides the redirect uri to redirect to Azure B2C first, then to your redirect uri.
+You will need to look at your call to `https://apitest.vipps.no/access-management-1.0/access/oauth2/auth` and find the `redirect_uri` query parameter.
+This will need to be whitelisted in VippsPortalen.

+Azure B2C uses `client_secret_post` as `token_endpoint_auth_method`, and the default value is `client_secret_basic`, so you'll need to change this in the VippsPortalen.

 ## How can I change my name and logo?